Finite-resolution measurement induces topological curvature defects in spacetime

 By contrast, regularizing spherical coordinates $(t,r,\theta,\phi)$ in $(3+1)$ dimensions \cite{cogahasha22} provides the regularised metrics in the form:

 where $\rho^2=r^2\sin^2\theta$.
-Here the singularity is a point, with qualitatively different behavior provided by preliminary calculations: the curvature does not localize to a delta function but instead forms an extended anisotropic fluid halo with $R\sim -2/r^2$ as $\sigma\to0$, leading to a divergent total effective energy.
-This $1/r^2$ decay links the localized defect of lower dimensions and the constant curvature of maximally symmetric spaces, suggesting that finite-resolution measurement reveals coordinate singularities as extended geometric structures whose size grows with dimension.
+Here the singularity is a point, with qualitatively different behavior provided by preliminary calculations: the curvature does not localize to a delta function but forms an extended anisotropic fluid halo with $R_c\sim -2/r^2$ as $\sigma\to0$, leading to a divergent total effective energy.
+Describing such defects in three spatial dimensions requires moving beyond the Gauss-Bonnet theorem, which applies only to 2D surfaces. \\

-Describing such defects in three spatial dimensions requires moving beyond the Gauss-Bonnet theorem, which applies only to 2D surfaces.
-A more appropriate language is that of crystal defects extended to spacetime via the defect‑theory approach to teleparallel gravity developed by Kleinert \cite{Kleinert:1989ky, Kleinert:2008zzb}.
-In this picture, the Gabor-regularised metric encodes a screw dislocation in the spatial geometry, with the torsion tensor playing the role of a dislocation density.
-The link between the teleparallel formulation and defect theories thus provides a physical picture in which minimal-length regularisation manifests as a torsional defect of spacetime.
-We developed teleparallel version of $(2+1)$ regularised Minkowski space-time, which will be submitted soon \cite{CG-TEGR}.
-Work on extending these ideas to full $(3+1)$-dimensional geometries using Kleinert formalism is currently in progress.\\

-{\it Summary and conclusions.} We have shown that finite-resolution measurement, implemented via Weyl-Heisenberg (Gabor) regularization, fundamentally alters spacetime geometry.
+{\it Summary and conclusions.} We have shown that finite-resolution measurement, implemented via Weyl-Heisenberg (Gabor) regularization fundamentally alters spacetime geometry.